Reports and Rumors About a “Ghost”

 A person of the name of Smith, a Custom-house officer, with a few others, lured by the hope of the reward, determined to watch the phantom, and for that purpose provided themselves with arms, and took post in Black Lion Lane.
 They were situated there on the night of January 3rd, between the hours of ten and twelve: a man of the name of Mil[l]wood, who was by trade a plaisterer, unhappily had sent his wife out upon some business, and, imagining she staid longer than was necessary, determined to go in search of her, in order to protect her home at that dreary time of night.
 The ill-fated man was dressed as usual in his white flannel jacket, and, having parted with his sister at his own door, proceeded along Black Lion Lane, where the ghost-hunters were lying in wait.
 [Italics added.]

 Though an article published the same month in The Scots Magazine and Edinburgh Miscellany is otherwise different, this passage is virtually identical.
-I’m not sure who’s plagiarizing whom, but the term “ghost-hunters” was getting, at least, a bit of public exposure.
+I’m not sure who’s plagiarizing who, but the events in Hammersmith were bringing public exposure to the term “ghost-hunter.”
+It also appears in that newspaper report above.
 (The discrepancy in reporting whether Smith was acting alone or with others might be explained by an 1805 register of the previous year’s news, which says that “several young men had gone every evening, in order to detect the impostor. . . .”
 While Smith might have been on his own, a number of “ghost hunters” were lurking along the alleyways.
 Maybe these other lads can collectively be called the Hammersmith Scooby Gang.)

 That’s hardly important, though, given what happened next.
 Smith spotted Millwood, the man dressed in white.
 Smith shot his gun.
 The bullet entered Millwood’s jaw and fatally penetrated his spine.
 Smith realized what he had done, surrendered to authorities, and was tried for wilful murder.
 He was found guilty and was committed to Newgate Prison.
 Originally sentenced to execution, he was later pardoned by the King and served only a one-year sentence.